mieweb/docs/content/features/system-administration/security/security-role-settings.md

 * Manage Relationship Types: Allows users to add/edit/delete Relation Types within the System Editor in the Control Panel
 * Purge Charts: Allows purging of requested charts from Charts to Purge report.
 Note: Full access grants overriding built-in restrictions.
 * Manage Admin Codes: Allows user to add/edit/delete Admin Codes (for class, company, facility, and status of demographics system wide options) within the System Editor in the Control Panel
-* JSON API Realtime: Choose "Yes" for the most up-to-date data (Run from the primary server), or "No" to reduce server load by using a backup database (run from the replication database server.
+* JSON API Realtime: Choose "Yes" for the most up-to-date data (run from the primary server), or "No" to reduce server load by using a backup database (run from the replication database server).
 * Read JSON API Log: Allows user to read the JSON API log
 * Configure JSON API Logging: Allows user to configure JSON API logging when a JSON API request is done with the system setting enabled and the golden ticket for additional information appears in the response dev_messages
 * View Administrator Help: Allows users to see online help content of additional information specific to Administrators within an ==Administration heading.